davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12.The 12-combinations script prints all possible combinations of two letters, except oo.
 13.The 13-print_float script prints a number with two decimal places, followed by a new line.
 14.The 100-decimal_to_hexadecimal script converts a number from base 10 to base 16.
+15.The 101-rot13 script encodes and decodes text using the rot13 encryption.